yangangchen/Sample_Python_Scripts/README.md

 2. Python scripts for mathematics: ODE solvers, eigensolvers, etc

+3. Compute the ground state of the quantum many-body system (Ising model) using Matrix-Product-State algorithm

+4. Compute the price of the European put option using the Black-Scholes model

-3. Examples of data analysis using pandas library
+5. Examples of data analysis using pandas library

-4. Examples of machine learning using sklearn library
+6. Examples of machine learning using sklearn library

-5. Examples of machine learning (neural network) using tensorflow library
+7. Examples of machine learning (neural network) using tensorflow library